Nishchal30/Data_Science_Material/Deep Learning/CNN/Architectures/Inception_&_Resnet_model.md

 ![alt text](image-21.png)

+Inception contains 22 layers.
-Here in inception, we have used so many new concepts like multiple softmax function, average pooling and max pooling both, \
+Here in inception, we have used so many new concepts like multiple softmax function, average pooling and max pooling both,

 ![alt text](image-22.png)